OSC/ood-documentation/develop/_sources/customizations.rst.txt

 - For possible scratch space directories, we look for either :file:`/fs/scratch/{project_name}` or :file:`/fs/scratch/{user_name}`
-- Additionally project scratch directories have a 'title' attribute and will with in the dropdown with both the title and the path.
+- Additionally project scratch directories have a 'title' attribute and will with in the drop-down with both the title and the path.

 The following example adds all directories within the specified base directories to the favorite paths.
 This approach is ideal when there is no specific directory naming logic to follow.
 It also appropriately handles Access Control Lists (ACLs).
 If a directory does not exist, no error is raised, making this configuration easily exportable to different clusters.